 Dr. David B. McCorkle became the first president of Floyd Junior College on January 1, 1970, and served in that position until June 30, 1991.
 In recognition of his long and distinguished service to Floyd College and the community, the Board of Regents named him President Emeritus, effective January 1, 1992.
 Following Dr. McCorkle's retirement, Dr. Richard Trimble was appointed acting president and served until the November 1992 selection of Dr. H. Lynn Cundiff as the college's second president.
 Dr. Cundiff served as president until August 2000.
-Rob Watts was named interim president by the chancellor of the University System.
+Rob Watts was named interim president by the Chancellor of the University System.
 Mr. Watts led the college until June 2001, when Dr. J. Randolph Pierce took office.
+Dr. Pierce retired at the end of December 2011.
+Rob Watts again served very briefly as interim president until he was called to another institution to serve in that capacity.
+Dr. Renva Watterson, vice president for academic and student affairs, was named interim president in May 2012.